 Figure 4.22: ROC curves for each fold

 It appears that there is a fair amount of variability in the ROC curves.
-For example, if for some reason we want to limit the false positive rate to 40%, then from the plot it appears that we may be able to achieve a true positive rate of anywhere from approximately 65% to 80%.
+For example, if for some reason we want to limit the false positive rate to 40%, then from the plot it appears that we may be able to achieve a true positive rate of anywhere from approximately 60% to 80%.
 You can find the exact values by examining the arrays that we have plotted.
 This gives you an idea of how much variability in performance can be expected when deploying the model on new data.
-Generally, the more training data that is available, then the less variability there will be between the folds of cross-validation, so this could also be a sign that it will be a good idea to collect additional data, especially if the variability between training folds seems high.
+Generally, the more training data that is available, then the less variability there will be between the folds of cross-validation, so this could also be a sign that it would be a good idea to collect additional data, especially if the variability between training folds seems unacceptably high.
 You also may wish to try different numbers of folds with this procedure, to see the effect on variability of results between folds.

 While normally we would try other models on our synthetic data problem, such as a random forest or support vector machine, if we imagine that in cross-validation, logistic regression proved to be the best model, we would decide to make it our final choice.
 When the final model is selected, all the training data can be used to fit the model, using the hyperparameters chosen with cross-validation.
 It's best to use as much data as possible in model fitting, as models typically work better when trained on more data.